Tiberius II Constantine: Reign as augustus (578–582)

-On 26 September 578, Tiberius was made Augustus by the rapidly-failing Justin.
+On 26 September 578, Tiberius was made Augustus by the rapidly failing Justin.
 He used that opportunity to give away 7,200 pounds of gold, a practice that he continued annually throughout the four years of his reign.

 Sophia, Justin's widow, tried to maintain her power and influence by marrying the new emperor, but he refused her proposal because he was already married to Ino.
 When Tiberius had first been raised to the rank of Caesar, Sophia had refused the request for Ino and her children to move into the Imperial palace with her husband, forcing them to reside in a small residence nearby and prohibiting them from entering the palace.
 Once Tiberius was elevated to the rank of Augustus, however, he had his family moved into the palace and renamed Ino as Anastasia, much to Sophia's resentment.
-Therefore, Sophia sought revenge, and a secret pact was made between the dowager empress and General Justinian, whom Tiberius had replaced the year before.
+Therefore, Sophia sought revenge, and a secret pact was made between the dowager empress and general Justinian, whom Tiberius had replaced the year before.
 They conspired to overthrow the emperor and seat Justinian in his place.
 The conspiracy failed, however, and Sophia was reduced to a modest allowance; Justinian was forgiven by Tiberius.

 The ongoing success against the Persians in the East once again allowed Tiberius to turn his gaze westward.
 In 579, he again extended his military activities into the remnants of the Western Roman Empire.
 He sent money and troops to Italy to reinforce Ravenna and to retake the port of Classis.
-He formed an alliance with one of the Visigothic princes in Spain, who was fomenting rebellion, and his generals defeated the rebellious Berbers under their king Garmul in North Africa.
+He formed an alliance with one of the Visigothic princes in Spain, who was fomenting rebellion, and his general Gennadius defeated the rebellious Berbers under their king Garmul in North Africa.
 He also intervened in Frankish affairs in the former province of Gaul, which had been largely free of imperial contacts for close to a century.
 Consequently, he might have been the basis for the fictional emperor Lucius Tiberius of Arthurian legend, who sent envoys to former Roman provinces after a long period without an imperial presence.